DISSINET/InkVisitor/packages/database/README.md

 ## Run in docker (recommended)

 Rethinkdb can be run as containerized instance.
 Installed [docker](https://docs.docker.com/get-docker/) + [docker compose](https://docs.docker.com/compose/install/) are prerequirements.
-Run in by `docker-compose up -d inkvisitor-database`.
+Run in by `docker-compose up -d inkvisitor-database` from the root directory.

 ## Install & run on machine